robynverrinder/docs/README.md

 # African Robotics Unit documentation

 ## Newcomers guide
 If you're new to Git/GitHub, please see the [newcomers guide](newcomers-guide.md).
-It's not complete yet!
+It's a work in progress!
+Our git cheatsheet is [here](https://github.com/African-Robotics-Unit/docs/blob/main/git-cheatsheet.md).

 If you find yourself explaining a particular workflow as part of a project that you think will be useful in other projects, rather document it on this repo and link to it.
 Let's lean on the side of "bad documentation which incrementally improves over time" instead of "no documentation and a dead repo"